Steve Hodge

 Stephen Brian Hodge (born 25 October 1962) is an English retired footballer who played as a midfielder.
-He enjoyed a high-profile club and international career in the 1980s and 1990s, the high point being reaching the 1986 World Cup quarter final against Argentina.
+He enjoyed a high-profile club and international career in the 1980s and 1990s.
+One high point of his career was playing in the 1986 World Cup, another was winning two League Cups with Nottingham Forest.
+He was also part of Leeds United's 1992 title-winning team though his starting appearances at Leeds were limited.